iElvxn/odin-recipes/README.md

-Recipe Project to test the HTML skills that I have acquired throug Odin Project.
+Recipe Project to test the HTML skills that I have acquired through Odin Project.